 The ability to control your emotions can boost your confidence big time and make you feel very powerful.

 “I don’t want to be at the mercy of my emotions.
 I want to use them, to enjoy them, and to dominate them.”― Oscar Wilde, The Picture of Dorian Gray

 Do you find yourself jumping from one emotion to another within a second?

 Your emotions are many things but they’re not independent of you.
-You unconsciously give permission to all your emotions and except you handle them, you’d always be worked up, disgruntled, and destabilized.
+You unconsciously give permission to all your emotions and unless you handle them, you’d always be worked up, disgruntled, and destabilized.

 Disappointment makes you push people away, anger makes you quick to find fault and place blame while rage perpetually keeps you in a sour mood.

 Emotions are contagious.
 The way you feel can be transferred to another.
 As social creatures, we can translate a positive or negative feeling to others without even realizing it.

 For example, you and your girls want to see a movie in the evening but because you’re angry at your supervisor for something that happened at work, you’re no longer interested in going.
 Do you think your friends would still be excited about the movie?

 The 5 steps to help you take control of your emotions today.

 It’s obvious that your being unable to take control of your emotions has long-lasting effects on you.
 So how do you manage them?
 You can control emotions only if you choose to do so.
 Your emotions are subject to your decisions.
 Consider the following steps to help you get a handle on your emotions.